 - 1. Document circumstances to justify the need for childcare services and the plan of care. - 2.
-Explain the rationale for the method of averaging income, if applicable.

-- 3. Identify the place of employment and work schedule.
+Document when a typed signature is used. - 3.
+Explain the rationale for the method of averaging income, if applicable. - 4.
+Identify the place of employment and work schedule.
 In cases where there are two responsible adults in the home, the place of employment and work schedule must be included for both responsible adults if the need for care is to support employment.
-This also applies if there are two foster parents. - 4.
-Identify the education or training program, goals, schedule, travel and study time.
-When determining travel time, workers must consider the time spent traveling home-to and from work or activity and also allow appropriate study time. - 5.
-Describe the basis on which developmental needs or delays or risks of delays were determined. - 6.
-Explain any unusual circumstance such as third (3rd) shift work and first (1st) shift care. - 7.
+This also applies if there are two foster parents. - 5.
+Identify the education or training program, goals, schedule, travel, and study time.
+When determining travel time, workers must consider the time spent traveling home-to and from work or activity and allow appropriate study time. - 6.
+Describe the basis on which developmental needs or delays or risks of delays were determined. - 7.
+Explain any unusual circumstance such as third (3rd) shift work and first (1st) shift care. - 8.
 Record the basis for denial, reduction or termination of services or any change, i.e., change in schedule or type of childcare arrangement, employers, or shifts.